Skip to content

 How much does a heat pump cost in the High Desert?

 Standard ducted heat pumps run $4,500-$7,000 installed.
 Variable-speed inverter models $7,000-$9,500.
 Ductless multi-zone systems up to $11,000.
-SCE rebates can offset $1,000-$3,000.
+Heat pump incentives can stack into four figures when statewide funds are open, but funding opens and closes through the year, so we confirm what is actually available the day we quote.

 Can I keep my gas furnace as backup (dual-fuel)?